LasseHenrich/cuda-fluid-sim/Docs.md

 Possibly various external forces like a fan blowing air.<br>
 &rarr; We can also ignore this for now.

+Note that *incompressible* just means that the volume of any subregion of the fluid is constant over time.
+It is *homogeneous* if its density is constant in space.
+Both assumptions together mean that density is constant in time and space.

 ### Solving the Navier-Stockes equations
+A quick note on divergence: It is the rate at which *density* exits a given region of space.
+Here, it measures the net change of velocity across a surface.
+To enforce the incompressibility assumption, the fluid always has to have zero divergence, hence we need a divergence-*free* vector field.

 The NV equations are three equations that we can solve for the quantities $u,v,p$.
 We can transform them using the *Helmholtz-Hodge Decomposition Theorem*, which states that any vector field can be decomposed into the sum of (i) a divergence-free vector field, and (ii) the gradient of a scalar field.
 Ref. the GPU Gems guide for more details, but we basically end up with
 $$
 \frac{\partial \vec u}{\partial t} = \mathbb P(-(\vec u\cdot\nabla)\vec u+\nu\nabla^2\vec u+ F),